-Foreign suppliers of electronic services must register for VAT if their business' turnover is more than R50 000.
-This has been the case from 1 April 2014.
+Foreign suppliers of electronic services must register for VAT if their business' turnover is more than R1 million over a consecutive 12-month period.

 If the business is a sole trader or a partnership, the owners must register in their own names.
 If the business is a CC or a company, the owners must register in the name of the business.
-(See page 568 Problem 3: Is being a VAT vendor worth it?)
+(See pg 889: Problem 3: Is being a VAT vendor worth it?)